shkot190819/serratia/README.md

 ### Introduction
-In 2020 two new species of the genus Serratia were identified - Serratia nevei and S. bockelmannii.
+In 2020 two new species of the genus *Serratia* were identified - *S. nevei* and *S. bockelmannii*.
 These species were categorized based on their biochemical and morphological characteristics.
 A phylogenetic tree was constructed using a limited set of genomes.
-It was found that many genomes annotated as S. marcescens likely belong to the two new species that were identified.
+It was found that many genomes annotated as *S. marcescens* likely belong to the two new species that were identified.
 These new species have not yet been officially recognized by taxonomists and are listed as not taxonomically validated in the NCBI database.

 #### Aim:
-To investigate whether the subdivision into species of the genus Serratia is consistent with the actual phylogeny
+To investigate whether the subdivision into species of the genus *Serratia* is consistent with the actual phylogeny

 #### Objectives:
-- Download the Serratia genomes from the NCBI Assembly database
+- Download the *Serratia* genomes from the NCBI Assembly database
 - Construct a distance matrix between genomic assemblies using sourmash
 - Build a table with the declared species and the closest species according to the distance matrix
 - Construct a phylogenetic tree based on the distance matrix.